 Playing with blocks requires fine and gross motor skills, and although your baby is not ready to build superstructures yet, exploring the properties of blocks is very important.
-In time, blocks will enhance your baby's problem-solving skills and even their language skills as you work together to build something or they start to describe their creation.
+In time, blocks will enhance your baby's problem-solving skills and even their language skills.
 Construction games build self-esteem by giving your baby feelings of success and the satisfaction of completing a task.

 Blocks also allow for open-ended play.
 Eventually, your baby or toddler will follow their plan and create something they dreamed up.
 For now, your baby will benefit from engaging and testing his motor abilities, so keep your set on the shelf for easy access.

 Some babies might be able to attempt or successfully stack two blocks around the 10-month mark, but here's what you can expect from now to age four.

 Carrying: exploring blocks (10 months to 3 years)

 Around this age, babies and toddlers love to carry, move, touch, bang, drop and feel the blocks.
 They are exploring their properties.